"You mean more than any earthly thing...won't you rain on me again..."

 And that means U.S. officials whose job it is to defend the dollar may have their work cut out for them in the months to come.

-*found this today (Thursday, Aug 30th of 2007) "Annette and Steve Economides, and their five children, ages 10 to 21, have mastered the art of living on the cheap.
+"Annette and Steve Economides, and their five children, ages 10 to 21, have mastered the art of living on the cheap.
 Their mission: to maintain a reputation they've proudly earned � or maybe saved � the old-fashioned way.
 The Arizona clan says it's proud to be America's cheapest family.

 "We started out our marriage with so little money that we decided we were going to live within our means," said Annette Economides.
 "From day one, we were not going to accrue any kind of debt, of any kind."